-Furthermore, new draft legislation addressing several topics in the DLT | Blockchain area (including tokenization of shares and other financial instruments, regulation of trading platforms for crypto assets, and segregation of digital assets in insolvency) has been adopted by the Swiss parliament (see Question 5).
+Furthermore, legislative and other changes addressing several topics regarding financial infrastructures and the DLT / Blockchain area (including tokenization of shares and other financial instruments, trading and/or listing platforms for crypto assets or tokenized securities) as well as the use of generative artificial intelligence may further increase digitalization.

-27. What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?
+29. What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?